Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Introduction

 \subsection{Spatio-temporal data analysis}

 In principle, all data are spatio-temporal data: Any observation of any phenomenon occurs at a particular point in space and time.
-If information on the spatio-temporal origin of data are available, this information can be exploited for statistical modeling in various ways; this is the study of spatio-temporal statistics \citep[see, e.g.,][]{sherman2011spatial,montero2015spatial,cressie2015statistics,wikle2019spatio}.
-Spatio-temporal statistical models find their application in many environmental and sustainability sciences, and have been used, for example, for the analysis of biological growth patterns \citep{chaplain1999growth}, to identify hotspots of species co-occurrence \citep{ward2015using}, to model meteorological fields \citep{bertolacci2019climate}, or to assess the development of land-use change \citep{liu2017spatio} and sea level rise \citep{zammit2015multivariate}.
-They are frequently used in epidemiology for prevalence mapping of infectious diseases \citep{giorgi2018geostatistical}, and have also been applied in the social sciences, for example, for the modeling of housing prices \citep{holly2010spatio}, or for election forecasting \citep{pavia2008election}.
+If information on the spatio-temporal origin of data is available, this information can be exploited for statistical modeling in various ways; this is the study of spatio-temporal statistics \citep[e.g.,][]{cressie2015statistics,wikle2019spatio}.
+Spatio-temporal statistical models find their application in many environmental and sustainability sciences, and have been used, for example, for the analysis of biological growth patterns \citep{chaplain1999growth}, to model meteorological fields \citep{bertolacci2019climate}, or to assess the development of land-use change \citep{liu2017spatio} and sea level rise \citep{zammit2015multivariate}.
+They are used in epidemiology for prevalence mapping of infectious diseases \citep{giorgi2018geostatistical}, and play a key role in socio-economic research, for example, for the modeling of housing prices \citep{holly2010spatio}, or for election forecasting \citep{pavia2008election}.
 In almost all of these domains, the abundance of spatio-temporal data has increased rapidly over the last decades.
-Several advances aim to improve the accessibility of such datasets, e.g., via `data cube' approaches \citep{nativi2017view, giuliani2019earth, appel2019demand, mahecha2020earth}.
+Several advances aim to improve the accessibility of such datasets, e.g., via `data cube' approaches \citep[e.g.,][]{nativi2017view, mahecha2020earth}.

 Most spatio-temporal statistical models are models for the observational distribution, that is, they model processes that are passively observed.
-By allowing for spatio-temporal trends and dependence structures, such models can be accurate descriptions of complex processes, and have proven to be effective tools for spatio-temporal prediction (i.e., filtering and smoothing), inference and forecasting \citep{wikle2019spatio}.
-However, to answer interventional questions such as ``How does a certain policy change affect land-use patterns?'', we require a model for the intervention distribution, that is, for data generated under a change in the data generating mechanism --- we require a causal model for the data generating process.
+By allowing for spatio-temporal trends and dependence structures, such models can be accurate descriptions of complex processes, and have proven to be effective tools for spatio-temporal prediction, inference and forecasting \citep[e.g.,][]{wikle2019spatio}.
+However, to answer interventional questions such as ``How does a certain policy change affect land-use patterns?'', we require a model for the intervention distribution, that is, for data generated under a change in the data generating mechanism --- we require a \textit{causal} model for the data generating process.